ULHPC/tutorials/beginners/README.md

 Each cluster offers a set of web services to monitor the platform usage:

 * A [pie-chart overview of the platform usage](https://hpc.uni.lu/status/overview.html)
-* [Monika](https://hpc.uni.lu/status/monika.html), the visualization interface of the OAR scheduler, which  display the status of the clusters as regards the jobs running on the platform.
-* [DrawGantt](https://hpc.uni.lu/status/drawgantt.html), the Gantt visualization of jobs scheduled on OAR
 * [Ganglia](https://hpc.uni.lu/status/ganglia.html), a scalable distributed monitoring system for high-performance computing systems such as clusters and Grids.
+* [SLURM Web](https://access-iris.uni.lu/slurm/), a website that show the status of jobs and nodes with a nice graphical interface.

 ### Step 3: Reserving resources with Slurm